Tyler School of Art

 The total number of credit hours at graduation may be greater for some students based on initial placement exams, transfer evaluations, individual curricular choices, and academic progress.

 Students must fulfill the necessary prerequisites for any given course or course sequence.
-See the Prerequisite and Co-requisite Policy in the university-wide Academic Policies section of this Bulletin.
+See the Prerequisites and Co-requisites Policy in the university-wide Academic Policies section of this Bulletin.

 Academic Advising Information

-Please note: Non-Tyler students who are interested in learning more about the majors and/or admissions requirements should contact the Tyler Admissions staff at email@example.com or by calling 215-777-9090.
+Please note: Non-Tyler students who are interested in learning more about the majors and/or admissions requirements should contact the Tyler Admissions staff at email@example.com or call 215-777-9090.